videojs/video.js/docs/guides/live.md

 > Note: It does this by adding the `vjs-live` class to the player and the showing/hiding of components is all handled in css.

-This makes the player have hide the  progress bar, seek bar, and display text indicating that the player is live.
+This makes the player have to hide the progress bar, seek bar, and display text indicating that the player is live.
 All of those will be shown again if a non-live video is switched to (via another `durationchange` event).

 To view a sample of this user interface please:
 1. clone the repository, and move into that directory